 Once backed up, the transaction log is cleared and space is now available for new transactions.
-Without transaction log backups, the log files will continue to grow until the drive runs out of space.
+Without backups, the log files will continue to grow until the drive runs out of space.

-If you need to restore the database, the data loss in these two models will very likely be the transactions that ran after the last transaction log backup.
+If you need to restore the database, the data loss in these two models will very likely be the transactions that ran after the last T-log backup.

-More frequent T-log backups reduce the possibility of data loss.
+More frequent backups reduce the possibility of data loss.

 A bulk-logged model might not allow a point-in-time recovery if a minimally logged operation took place.
 This is why in most cases it is not recommended to use a bulk-logged model.